HAIN (The Hain Celestial Group Inc.): Time to Pay Attention? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of HAIN by taking a closer look at its different ratios.
+We take a closer look at HAIN’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.10 and its Current Ratio is at 2.50.
 In the meantime, Its Debt-to-Equity ratio is 0.79 whereas as Long-Term Debt/Eq ratio is at 0.79.

 Upgrades & Downgrades